- Home

 -

-In early 2020, the Riley County Police Department changed its grooming policy to allow for well-kept facial hair for all employees, sworn and non-sworn.
-Facial hair must be neatly trimmed and abide by guidelines set in policy.
+The Riley County Police Department grooming policy allows for well-kept facial hair for all employees, sworn and non-sworn.

 - Tattoos